Are we bankrupting nature?

 Economic theory is centuries out of date and that's a disaster for tackling the 21st century's challenges of climate change, poverty, and extreme inequality.
 Kate Raworth flips economic thinking on its head to give a crash course in alternative economics...

+The European Commission has adopted the new EU Biodiversity Strategy for 2030 and an associated Action Plan - a comprehensive, ambitious, long-term plan for protecting nature and reversing the degradation of ecosystems.
 It aims to put Europe's biodiversity on a path to recovery by 2030 with benefits for people, the climate and the planet.
 It is also the proposal for the EU contribution to the upcoming international negotiations on the global post-2020 biodiversity framework.

+South Sudan boasts Africa's biggest wetland, the Sudd, and its largest intact savanna, a stretch of untouched wilderness east of the White Nile that reaches all the way to Ethiopia.
 Every year, some 1.2 million antelopes and gazelles cross this enormous ecosystem—at 95,000 square kilometres (37,000 square miles), it is the size of Hungary.